Mouth Hygiene & Mouth Ulcers

 - Dentures rubbing

-- Abrasion by a toothbrush or a sharp/misaligned tooth
+- Abrasion with a toothbrush or a sharp/misaligned tooth

 - Accidental biting of the cheek